Compensation and refunds

 To get the most out of your journey with East Midlands Railway and LNER, you need to know what to expect from the experience.
 From how much luggage you can take, to how to navigate travelling with children, we’ve got you covered.

-The train journey from Norwich to Newcastle combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Norwich, you can get to Newcastle in just 3h 54m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Norwich to Newcastle is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Norwich, you can arrive at Newcastle in just 3h 54m, making it a quick and convenient option for travelling between these two places.

 No, you will need to transfer when travelling from Norwich to Newcastle.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.